jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 Note that you may want to use usual "dense" tensors, padding at the end your tensors of variable size, but that is not a good idea because 1) the processing on the GPU can be limited to just the right amount if it knows the length of the sequences, 2) padding at the end is not a big deal with unidirectional RNNs but can possibly be a problem with bidirectional RNNs.

-**Exercice** Equipped with these new PackedSequence tools, you now have to work on the build up of the minibatches.
+**Exercice** Equipped with these new PackedSequence tools, you now have to work on the build up of the minibatches by filling in the missing code in the BatchCollate class.
 To validate your implementation, the dataloaders test in the `test_implementation.py` script should pass.

 After completion, write a little piece for testing which should : 1) access a minibatch of one of your dataloader, 2) plot the spectrograms associated with their transcripts.
 For the plot part, you can make use of the `plot_spectro` function (in data.py).